EreborRP/qb-inventory/README.md

     }
 }

-MaxInventorySlots = 41 -- Player inventory slot amount
+// Edit this in QB config QBCore.Config.Player.MaxInvSlots = 41 -- Player inventory slot amount

 BackEngineVehicles = { -- Vehicles which has its engine on back side of the vehicle
     'ninef',